brickman1444/superspygame/Rules.md

 And pick one physical descriptor from the following list:

-Old, Young, Saggy, Greasy, Attractive, Jovial, Stone-faced, Buff, Quick, Unattractive, Lanky, Plump
+Old, Young, Saggy, Greasy, Hot, Jovial, Stone-faced, Buff, Quick, Lanky, Plump

 Next, come up with a supervillain name, such as Dr. Villanous, Colonel Pain or Lady Moneybags.